-- 5.7.8 If ESS is involved, they will be advised that the evacuation order will be lifted and that they may make preparation to re-occupy facilities.
-Once these preparations have been completed, the Department of Housing or ESS will notify the Incident Commander and a re-occupation order can be issued by the Incident Commander. - 5.7.9 When the evacuated areas have been made safe to occupy transportation services may be arranged through service providers.
+- 5.7.9 When the evacuated areas have been made safe to occupy transportation services may be arranged through service providers.
 Buses will be sent to the emergency shelter(s) where ESS personnel will coordinate the boarding of buses and return the evacuees to the campus. - 5.7.10 The Incident Commander and ESS will make the necessary arrangements to ensure that there is sufficient control of traffic to allow safe and orderly re-occupation of the evacuated areas.